nats-io/nats.rs/README.md

 Please refer each crate docs for API reference and examples.

+**Additionally Check out [NATS by example](https://natsbyexample.com) - An evolving collection of runnable, cross-client reference examples for NATS.**

 ## Feedback

 We encourage all folks in the NATS and Rust ecosystems to help us